The Classic Doctor Who Title Generator

 By default, only the names of aliens and planets that actually appeared in classic Doctor Who adventure titles appear.
 To expand this to include other classic Doctor Who aliens and planets, click the Expanded checkbox below:

-The Androids of the Daemons
+The Pirates of the Museum

 How it works